 1. Unscrew the frame and remove the sealing modules.

-For information on removing and installing the sealing modules, see Appendix A - Additonal manuals.
+For information on removing and installing the sealing modules, see Appendix A - Additional manuals.

-2. Prepare the cables with an outer cable screen for EMC bonding with the metal enclosure of the cabinet as illustrated.
+2. Prepare the cables with an outer cable screen for EMC bonding with the metal enclosure of the cabinet as illustrated in 6-11.